alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 ## What do I want on this site?

-Although I've been pondering this for a while, the trigger for actually making changes was a great article by Kori about [designing a personal website][melankorin].
+The impetus for these changes was an interesting article by Kori about [designing a personal website][melankorin].
-It's about planning the structure of your content, not the visual design.
-What sort of stuff do you want on your website?
+It talks about the structure of your content, not the aesthetic design -- what do you want to include, how do you organise it, how do you lay it out effectively.
-How is it laid out?
-How is it organised?
-(I've sometimes heard this referred to as *content modelling*.)

-Although the idea isn't new to me, that article was the first time I'd seen anyone talk about content modelling on a personal site.
-Previously I'd only ever seen people do it for much larger sites, typically owned by companies and with multiple contributors.

-My old content model was pretty typical for personal blog-style sites: a list of dated posts, and then one-off pages for everything else.
+I've come across these ideas before, but never in the context of a personal site.
+I'm used to seeing content modelling applied to larger, corporate websites with multiple contributors.

-I hadn't thought much about it; it just comes from the default configuration of [Jekyll], the software I use to build this site.
+I'd never thought much about my own content model; I'd just used the default setup from [Jekyll], the software I use to build this site.
+Before I started this work, my site was a chronological list of posts, with tags for organisation, plus a collection of static pages for everything else.

 {%
   picture